 - Needle threader

 An automatic needle threader is a sewing machine accessory that helps thread the needle quickly and easily.
 It consists of a small lever or arm attached to the needle bar and a guide that helps to guide the thread through the eye of the needle.
-To use an automatic needle threader, simply place the thread in the guide, and then push the lever or arm down to thread the needle.
-This is an excellent addition to all machines but specifically for beginner machines as threading the needle can be quite challenging at first.
+To use an automatic needle threader, place the thread in the guide and then push the lever or arm down to thread the needle.
+This is an excellent addition to all machines, but specifically for beginner machines, as threading the needle can initially be pretty challenging.

 - Types of stitches

-A blind hem stitch is another common type of stitch that is used to finish the raw edges of the fabric so that they do not unravel.
-A French seam is a type of seam that is sewn so that all of the raw edges are completely enclosed, giving the finished product a neater appearance.
-Gathering stitches are used to create gathers or pleats in fabric, and a buttonhole stitch is used to create buttonholes.
+A blind hem stitch is another common type used to finish the raw edges of the fabric so that they do not unravel.
+A French seam is sewn so that all raw edges are completely enclosed, giving the finished product a neater appearance.
+Gathering stitches create gathers or pleats in fabric, and a buttonhole stitch is used to create buttonholes.

-There are many other types of stitches that can be used for specific purposes, such as applique stitches, decorative stitches, and heirloom stitches.
+Many other types of stitches, such as applique, decorative, and heirloom stitches, can be used for specific purposes.
 Learning about the different types of stitches and when to use them is essential for becoming a successful sewist.
-Most machines will come with a set of built-in stitches and as you can imagine, more premium models carry a lot more variations than entry model devices.
+Most machines will come with a set of built-in stitches; as you can imagine, more premium models carry many more variations than entry model devices.

-The length of the warranty is as important as what it actually covers and excludes!
+The warranty length is as important as what it covers and excludes!
 Most of the brands listed above will carry extensive warranty up to 25 years.

 All machines usually come with a variety of accessories.
-The best sewing machines come with sufficient bobbins and needles, cleaning tools, and special oil.
-It’s also helpful if you have a few alternative feet to use for specific fabrics and sewing tasks.
+The best sewing machines have sufficient bobbins and needles, cleaning tools, and special oil.
+It’s also helpful if you have a few alternative feet for specific fabrics and sewing tasks.